deltabluejay/deltabluejay.github.io/about.md

 <img src="/assets/images/deltabluejay.jpg" alt="My logo" title="My logo" width="150" style="float: right; margin-left: 1em;"/>

-I'm a student at Brigham Young University pursuing an undergraduate degree in cybersecurity.
-I am extremely passionate about my field of study and am always looking for chances to learn more.
-I enoy the thrill of being challenged, especially through CTFs and other cybersecurity competitions.
-I love cybersecurity because it is always changing and there's always more to learn to keep me on my feet and because it encourages thinking outside the box to solve (or find) problems.
+I'm Ava Petersen, a student at Brigham Young University pursuing an undergraduate degree in cybersecurity.
+I am extremely passionate about my field of study, and I love the fast-paced and creative aspect of the field which keeps me on my feet and encourages thinking outside the box to solve (or find) problems.
+Whether through my competitions, research, or work, I am always being challenged in new and exciting ways.

 You'll find me everywhere in the cybersecurity competition space under the handle "deltabluejay" and on the BYU Cyberia team.

-## Work
-- Research Assistant in the [IMMERSE](https://immerse.byu.edu/) program (April '24 - current)
-- Technical Lead for the [Immersive Cybersecurity Experience](https://cybercamps.byu.edu/immersive-cybersecurity-experience-ice) (October '22 - current)
-- Teaching Assistant for Web Development & Security class ([IT&C 210A](https://catalog.byu.edu/courses/11325-001)/[210B](https://catalog.byu.edu/courses/11326-001)) (June '23 - December '23)

 ## Competitions
 - National Cyber League (NCL)- Experienced Students bracket